 Profiles:

-Learn more about Anjana and her work on the Broad College of Business website.
+Learn more about Tara and her work on the College of Social Science website.